 - teriflunomide (Aubagio)

 Tumefactive MS can cause other symptoms, such as depression and frequent urination.
 Ask your doctor about medications to manage these specific symptoms.

-Lifestyle modifications and alternative therapies can also help you manage the disease.
-Moderate exercise can improve:
+Lifestyle modifications and complementary therapies can also help you manage MS. Moderate exercise can improve:

 - bladder and bowel function

-Aim for 30 minutes of exercise at least three times a week.
-You should first talk to your doctor before beginning a new exercise regimen, however.
+Aim for 30 minutes of exercise at least three times per week.
+However, talk with your doctor first before beginning a new exercise regimen.

-Tumefactive multiple sclerosis is a rare disease that can be very difficult to diagnose.
-It can progress and become debilitating without proper treatment.
+Tumefactive MS is a rare condition that can be very difficult to diagnose.
+Without proper treatment, it can progress and become debilitating.
 Treatment can help you manage the symptoms of this condition.

-The disease may eventually progress to relapsing-remitting multiple sclerosis.
-This refers to periods of remission where symptoms disappear.
-Because the disease isn’t curable, flare-ups are possible from time to time.
-But once the disease is in remission, you may go months or years without symptoms and live an active, healthy life.
+Because MS doesn’t have a cure, flare-ups are possible from time to time.
+Once the disease is in remission, you may go months or years without symptoms and live an active, healthy life.